Learn more about the rules and regulations for sending SMS marketing messages, so you can stay compliant while driving growth.

 Privacy and Electronic Communications Regulations (PECR)

 The Privacy and Electronic Communications Regulations (PECR) recognises that digital technology opens up new privacy risks, and puts extra rules in place to protect consumer data.
-These include regulations on:
+It applies to businesses that market by phone call, email or text.

 - Marketing calls, emails and texts